-A Virtual Private Cloud (VPC) is a private network interface which makes the server practical, maximizing users' data privacy and security with true isolated instances.
+A Virtual Private Cloud (VPC) is a private network interface that makes the server practical, maximizing users' data privacy and security with truly isolated instances.

 See the instructions for configuring Gateway VM in Linux server and Backend VM in both Linux & Windows server below.